Shivangi Joshi: Ektaa Kapoor Is Attempting Something Different With 'Barsaatein- Mausam Pyaar Ka'

-Mumbai, June 26 (IANS) Actress Shivangi Joshi, who is all set to be seen in Ektaa Kapoor’s new show ‘Barsaatein- Mausam Pyaar Ka, has lavished praise on the producer saying that the latter is trying to do something different with this show which she hopes the audience will surely like.
+Actress Shivangi Joshi, who is all set to be seen in Ekta Kapoor’s new show ‘Barsaatein- Mausam Pyaar Ka, has lavished praise on the producer saying that the latter is trying to do something different with this show which she hopes the audience will surely like.

 Shivangi was recently seen at the Golden Glory Awards held in Mumbai, where she spoke about her new show.